Call for Submissions｜2025 IACMR Conference

 9. Please convert your file into PDF format before uploading.
 The Word version is also acceptable where conversion is difficult.

-Symposia The goal for symposium presentations is to provide a forum for effective exchange and collective learning that will further our knowledge on a topic.
+The goal for symposium presentations is to provide a forum for effective exchange and collective learning that will further our knowledge on a topic.
 With this in mind, we invite submissions of new, creative, and exciting proposals for symposium presentations.
-We particularly welcome symposia that are related to the conference theme: Globalization in Flux: China and the World.
+We particularly welcome symposia that are related to the conference theme: Empowering Sustainable Growth in A Digital Age.
 A symposium consists of presentations from three to four presenters.
 Each symposium will have a total of 90 minutes for presentations, discussions, and Q&A.

 Symposium Preparation and Submission Guidelines